dickeyy/leetcode/README.md

-# These are all the LeetCode problems I have solved.
-Total: 17
+# LeetCode problems I've solved - Total: 17

 I have only been doing LeetCode for a little so don't judge